Bobojambo/RR/README.md

 - For training a model to classify simulator images of water and real images of different objects in maritime objects are used
 - Simulator images consist of HD and ground truth images in maritime environment
 - Real images consist of HD images with
-- Before training, place the data correspondingly
+- Before using the software, place the data correspondingly
   - 'data/simulator_images/'
   - 'data/real_images/'
 - Run '__real_image_extractor.py__' and '__simulator_image_extractor.py__' to acquire the dataset used for training the model.
-  - water class images will be extracted from the simulation images in 'water_images/' folder
+  - water class images will be generated using the simulator images into 'water_images/' folder
-  - other class images will be extracted in different sizes to 'ResizedImages/' folders
+  - other class images will be generated using the real images into 'ResizedImages/' folders

 # Usage